 – Rui Gomes, ISS Facilities Portugal

-It’s 2022.
+It’s 2023.
 Environmental care is not “nice to have” (extras) but “must have” (a necessity).
 Sustainability is a demand from customers, governments, and the planet’s internal clock.
-According to the Climate Clock, we have 7 years to prevent the temperature from rising 1.5ºC.
+According to the Climate Clock, we have about 7 years to prevent the temperature from rising 1.5ºC.

 If that doesn’t sound so serious (what’s the point of maintaining your air conditioning, anyway?), NASA warns that it’s enough to endanger the habitat of 6% of insects, 8% of plants and 4% of all vertebrates.
 Still, it’s one of the more encouraging scenarios.